Welcome to the USITC's Open Data webpage

 • Tariff Programs (HTML): This application lists all US Tariff Programs and the countries participating in each program.

-• Harmonized Tariff Schedule (HTS) Archive (HTML): This page shows editions of the Harmonized Tariff Schedule of the United States Annotated (HTSA) from 1989 (the first year of publication) to the present.
+• Harmonized Tariff Schedule (HTS) Archive (HTML, CSV, XLS, JSON): This page shows editions of the Harmonized Tariff Schedule of the United States Annotated (HTSA) from 1989 (the first year of publication) to the present.

 • TiVA Portal (HTML): This portal serves as a platform for hosting TiVA research databases, tools, and output produced by the Commission staff and/or in collaboration with external researchers and organizations.